zackbatist/open-archaeo/tags.md

-# Tags
+Tags and categories used in open-archaeo.
+This list is subject to evolve over time.

-Tags used in open-archaeo.
+## Tags
 |Tag|Scope|
 |:--|:----|
 Statistical analysis|Identification and analysis of quantitative distribution patterns.|